synapsecns/sanguine/core/metrics/README.md

-# Metrics
+# Metrics Package

-Metrics are supported to be pushed to both datadog and prometheus.
-You can enable this in your appplication by calling `metrics.Setup()`.
+The metrics package contains standard drivers for opentracing, profiling and metrics.You can enable this in your appplication by calling `metrics.Setup()`.
 This will start the metric handler defined in the `METRICS_HANDLER` environment variable.
 The default is `null` which is a no-op handler.

 | `METRICS_HANDLER` env | Description                                                                                                                                                                                                                                                                                                                                                                                                                          | Supports Traces | Supports Span Events | Supports Profiling                                                                            |
 |-----------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-----------------|----------------------|-----------------------------------------------------------------------------------------------|